-Most people, regardless of what they think, know surprisingly little about my family’s homeland, and even less about our food.
+Most people, regardless of what they think, know surprisingly little about my family’s homeland.
+And even less about Azorean food.
 And for good reason.
 The Portuguese islands—São Miguel, Faial, São Jorge and six others—are strewn some 1,000 miles off the coast of Portugal and are happily marooned in the middle of the Atlantic.
-Unfortunately, so too is our distinctive cuisine.
+Unfortunately, so, too is our distinctive cuisine.

-But geographic isolation is only one conspirator in our food’s invisibility.
-Like most peasant cuisines, Azorean cooking is home-based; economics prevent most families from frequenting restaurants.
-Mine was so poor that açordas—brothy soups filled with swollen chunks of crusty homemade bread—were sometimes all there was to fill bellies.
+Geographic isolation is only one conspirator contributing to the invisibility of Azorean food.
+Like most peasant cuisines, Azorean cooking is home-based and frugal.
+Economics prevent most families from frequenting restaurants.
+My ancestors were so poor that açordas—brothy soups brimming with chunks of crusty leftover homemade bread—were sometimes all there was to fill bellies.

 Consequently, owning a café or pastelarias (pastry shop) held little promise.
-So when Azoreans arrived in the United States during the great waves of immigration in the early part of the 20th century, few opened eating establishments.
-In turn, our food remained largely undiscovered by Americans.
+Unlike Chinese and Italian immigrants, Azoreans who arrived in the United States during the great waves of immigration in the early part of the 20th century rarely opened eating establishments.
+In turn, Azorean food remained largely undiscovered by Americans.

-Those mothers and grandmothers who wanted to formally share their recipes were thwarted by illiteracy, because in the old country most of them weren’t required to attend school.
-Without any permanent records, many family favorites disappeared from the table when the cooks passed away.
+Those mothers and grandmothers who wanted to formally share their cooking legacy were thwarted by illiteracy because in the Old Country most of them weren’t required to attend school.
+Without any written recipes, many family favorites disappeared when the cooks passed away.

-Despite such obstacles, Azorean food has managed to thrive—and even resist being overtaken by the Mediterranean-infused cuisine of mainland Portugal.
+Despite such obstacles, Azorean food has managed to thrive—and even resist being overtaken by the trendy Mediterranean-based cuisine of mainland Portugal.

-For tiny islands, the archipelago’s foods are remarkably regionalized, differing by island, town and evenvizinhança, or neighborhood.
-According to Deolinda Avila, Palo Alto author of the self-published book “Foods of the Azores Islands,” São Miguel and some towns on Pico lead the way in the use of hot peppers.
+Given that the islands are so tiny, the archipelago’s foods are remarkably regionalized, differing by island, town, and even vizinhança, or neighborhood.
+According to Deolinda Avila, author of the self-published “Foods of the Azores Islands,” São Miguel and some towns on Pico lead the way in their use of hot peppers.
 Manuel Azevedo, a São Jorge native who owns LaSalette Restaurant in Sonoma, says, “Polvo [octopus] wasn’t as popular in my family or on my island as it was in other places.
 We liked lamprey and limpets more.”
-To further compound our rich gastronomic diversity, some islands embrace spices such as cumin, allspice and cloves while others dismiss them entirely.
+To further compound our rich gastronomic diversity, some islands embrace spices such as cumin, allspice, and cloves while others dismiss them entirely.

 Nowhere is Azorean individuality seen more than in sopa de couves, the islands’ version of Portugal’s unofficial national dish, caldo verde.

 “Sopa de couves is made differently in the Azores than on the mainland,” explains Avila.
 “On Faial we use more potatoes and don’t mash them [to make a thickened base].
 We also don’t cut the greens into thin strips.
 It’s a more country dish the way we make it.”
-Variations include the addition of red beans, ham hocks or beef shanks and a sizable portion of chouriço—not the miserly single slice of the mainland version and many chef-ified versions.
+Variations include the addition of red beans, ham hocks or beef shanks, and a sizable portion of chouriço—not the miserly single slice or two found in the mainland version and many chef-ified versions.

 Yet wherever they live in the islands, cooks concede one point: bacalhau (salt cod) and porco (pork) are essential.

 Cod was an obvious resource for seafaring islanders.
-“Fishing came naturally to us,” says João Encarnação, a native mainlander who is now the chef de cuisine to the Portuguese ambassador in New York City.
+“Fishing came naturally to us,” says João Encarnação, a native mainlander and once the chef de cuisine to the Portuguese ambassador in New York City.
 “But it was the salting of the cod for the long trip home from the North Atlantic that made it a staple of Portuguese life.
 Suddenly, an affordable food could be stored indefinitely.”

-Pork, on the other hand, may seem like an unusual staple on sleepy volcanic islands sequestered away at sea.
-But to most Azoreans, cattle was more desirable for its dairy production than for its beef.
-Milk and cheese, which are made into a myriad of delicacies, have served as an unending source of food and income.
-So pork, quite literally the other meat, rose to preeminence.
+On the other hand, pork may seem like an unusual staple on sleepy volcanic islands sequestered away at sea.
+To most Azoreans, cattle was more desirable for its dairy than for its beef.
+So milk and cheese, which are made into a myriad of delicacies, have served as an unending source of food and income.
+Pork, quite literally “the other meat,” rose to preeminence.

 Pork is so highly prized that every year around Christmas families revel in a two- to three-day celebration called a matança de porco.

-While the Moors may have introduced egg sweets, the addiction to these treats can be blamed squarely on the islands’ nuns.
-To earn money for their convents, the holy sisters of the 17th and 18th centuries spent their days behind cloistered walls perfecting such whimsically christened delights as olhos de sogra (mother-in-law’s eyes), suspiros (sighs) and barrigas de freiras (nuns’ bellies).
+While the Moors may have introduced eggy sweets, the addiction to these treats can be blamed squarely on the islands’ nuns.
+To earn money for their convents, the holy sisters of the 17th and 18th centuries spent their days behind cloistered walls perfecting such whimsically christened delights as olhos de sogra (mother-in-law’s eyes), suspiros (sighs), and barrigas de freiras (nuns’ bellies).